Explore. Experience. Learn.

 Photography Focused Adventures

 I work hard to create unique, photography-centric, off the beaten path adventures.
 Some icons like the Taj Mahal or Machu Picchu are, well, just too iconic to pass up.
 We pay proper homage to the 'must-sees,' but we always venture off the tourist trail to experience local life on a more authentic level.
-This is often where the most impactful images of a trip are made.
+This is usually where the most impactful images of a trip are made.
 Finally, inspiration is important.
 You should be passionate about your passion.
 And there's no better way to get inspired and focus on your photography than to immerse yourself in a place where everything is new to your eyes and you are free from distractions.
 In other words, you don't have to go to amazing places to learn how to See, but it's more fun that way ;-).

 Thanks for reading.
 If you Please contact me if you have any questions.
 I look forward to meeting you out there someday,